-The basic Science of Mouth Guards
+The Basic Science of Mouth Guards

-In some cases, the transmitted forces can lead to a fracture of the lower jaw, or will travel through the jaw joint (TMJ) into the base of the skull causing a concussion.
+In some cases, the transmitted forces can lead to a fracture of the lower jaw or will travel through the jaw joint (TMJ) into the base of the skull causing a concussion.

-Mouth guards act like a shock absorber, both spreading the force over a larger area, and increasing the time for the peak force to occur.
+Mouth guards act like a shock absorbers, both spreading the force over a larger area, and increasing the time for the peak force to occur.
 Dissipating the energy of the blow over a larger area and longer time reduces its effect, and prevents, or vastly reduces any injury.

-Why do I need a custom made mouth guard?
+Why do I need a custom made mouthguard?

 At our practice we can customise your mouthguard(even when you have braces), an impression will be taken and you may select your colour.
-Your mouthgaurd will be supplied at the earliest convienence in a mouthgaurd holder for you to keep safe!
+Your mouthguard will be supplied at your earliest convenience in a mouthguard holder for you to keep safe!